The importance of communication when the end is near

 It’s also important to allow each other personal space and private time.
 Reassure each other that you still love each other, but it’s OK if you both need some time to be alone.
 This is a common need as a person faces the end of life.
 No one can be with someone 24 hours a day.
 And you can’t squeeze a lifetime into a few months.
 Make the most of each day, be grateful for it, and greet the next one as a new chance to enjoy each other.

 Sex and intimacy

 At this stage of your illness it may be hard to be as sexually close as you have been in the past.
 You may be tired, in some pain, or simply not interested in sex.
 But you can still keep physical contact in your relationship and share intimacy.
 Talk with your partner about your needs.
 Tell him or her that you want to be close but that you don’t feel you are able to have sex.
 Make sure your partner understands you want physical closeness and affection.
 At this time simply touching, hugging, and holding hands may feel more intimate than other forms of physical contact.

 Help take care of your partner

 Cancer is a family illness.
 Your loved ones are hurting too.
-Each member of your family is working through his or her own emotional responses to the idea of losing you.
+Each member of your family is working through the idea of losing you.
 They need your love and understanding.
-Though it might seem impossible, there are things you can do to help them manage better.
+Though it might seem unlikely, there are things you can do to help them manage better.